Oregon ABLE Savings Plan

 Achieving a Better Life Experience (ABLE) accounts are tax-advantaged savings accounts designed for individuals with disabilities, allowing them to save money without jeopardizing eligibility for need-based benefits like Supplemental Security Income (SSI) and Medicaid.

 When an individual with special needs applies for disability benefits, they must show that they do not have enough money to support themselves independently.
 Money held in traditional bank accounts will count against the ability to qualify for these disability benefits.
-Normally, having more than $2,000 in personal assets can disqualify someone from these programs (as of 2025).
+Normally, having more than $2,000 in personal countable resources can disqualify someone from these programs (the SSI individual resource limit has been $2,000 since 1989 and remains in effect for 2026).

-Due to this, people with special needs may not be able to build savings with the money they earn or that they receive through inheritance or gifts.
+Due to this, people with disabilities may not be able to build savings with the money they earn or that they receive through inheritance or gifts.

-This means that people with special needs may live with very little money if they want to receive government aid.
+This means that people with disabilities may live with very little money if they want to receive government aid.

-for making contributions to this account in 2025
+Oregon Residents may qualify for up to a $380 Tax Credit for making contributions to this account in 2026

 Who is Eligible for an Oregon ABLE Savings Plan